tsabz/codingChallenges/README.md

 ## Lets Get Started

+### what is the difference between a data structure and algorithms ??
+Data structures are quite literally how we structure the data we are working with.

 ### Palindrome Number
 Determine whether an integer is a palindrome.
 An integer is a palindrome when it reads the same backward as forward.